usgin/sesar2parquet/MigrationNotes and lookup tables/MigrationWorkflowNotes.md

 goes to location_method, have to make sure FK integrity is preserved.

 ## peng_org
 normalized organization names; these should be the values in the Agent table for agent type = organization.
+Compare with archive_lkup table.

 ## platform_name_lkup
 convert to vocab table platform; name becomes label.
 Have to figure out host platforms if applicable